Skip to content

 6 Reasons why Holland Festival 2014 will be the best ever.
 And War Horse.

 "The only one who still dares to go for the elite".
-On the way to the car park under the Passengers Terminal Amsterdam, the retired newspaper reviewer who once had a page on music sighed at the feeling of his part of society.
+On his way to the car park under the Passengers Terminal Amsterdam, the retired newspaper reviewer who once had a page on music sighed at the feeling of his part of society.
 It was after the press conference where the programme of Holland Festival 2014 was presented.
 He was talking, as we sank deeper and deeper, about Pierre Audi, the artistic director of that Holland Festival, who this year announced his last - and most glorious - programme ever.

 Shirokuro © Anja Beutler